-ROCKY MOUNT, NORTH CAROLINA— North Carolina Wesleyan College announces the expansion of its Logistics and Supply Chain Management concentration into an official major.
+ROCKY MOUNT, NORTH CAROLINA— North Carolina Wesleyan University announces the expansion of its Logistics and Supply Chain Management concentration into an official major.
 Starting this fall, Wesleyan will offer a Bachelor of Science in Logistics and Supply Chain Management on its main campus in Rocky Mount and online.
 According to universities.com, the program will be one of two baccalaureate level institutions in the state to offer the degree, with Wesleyan being the only private college in the state providing the declared major.

 In August 2018, the NC House Appropriations Committee awarded the College a grant to assist with the program expansion.
 John Check, Senior Advisor to the President together with Board Member Jeff Collins and Lt.
 Governor Dan Forest were instrumental in helping secure the grant.
 These funds enable Wesleyan to hire an admissions representative, a full-time faculty member, issue new classroom software and complete additional classroom enhancements.

 Alumna, Cheryl Barnhill joined Wesleyan’s team this past September as an Aspire Recruiter for the program and Dr. Zhaoqiong “Julie” Qin will come aboard in August 2019 as a full-time Assistant Professor of Logistics.
 Qin holds a Ph.D. in Transportation Management from Jersey Institute of Technology, a Master’s of Science in Logistics and Operations and Bachelors of Material Engineering from Southwest Jiaotong University of China.